While many optometry services focus on the quality of your eyesight, behavioural optometry assesses your visual system as a whole.

 - Ensuring your visual system is functioning at its best for work, school, and everyday life

 Jeanine (Nean) McKenzie is your behavioural optometrist in Williamstown.
-Part of the Fitzgerald Optometry team, Nean is a member of the Australian College of Behavioural Optometrists and is particularly interested in how behavioural optometry can benefit children.
+Part of the Fitzgerald Optometry team, Nean is particularly interested in how behavioural optometry can benefit children.

 Offering advice, prescriptions, and vision therapies, Nean may be able to assist you in improving: